KAINEN LAW GROUP, PLLC

 How does mediation work?

-With the joint mediation process, Ms. Marias, a trained mediator, empowers the two of you to decide outcomes.
-Instead of a court's default parenting plan, you can design timeshare arrangements that work with your family's unique schedules and your children's needs.
-Instead of a court taking a hatchet and dividing your marital estate in two, Ms. Marias can help you use a scalpel to carefully carve out the best equal division of assets and debts to maximize value and best meet the needs of your situation.
+With the joint mediation process, Dara serves as a neutral mediator.
+She does not represent either party.
+Instead, she empowers both people to decide outcomes by offering creative options against the backdrop of Nevada law.
+This personalized approach means that instead of a court's default parenting plan, you can design timeshare arrangements that work with your family's unique schedules and your children's needs.
+Instead of a court taking a hatchet and dividing your marital estate in two, Dara will help you use a scalpel to carefully carve out the best equal division of assets and debts to maximize value and best meet the needs of your situation.

 • identify specific issues of contention,